-gui/create-item --unrestricted Create one item made of anything in the game.
+gui/create-item --unrestricted --count 1 Create one item made of anything in the game.
 For example, you can create a bar of vomit, if you please.

-- --multi Also prompt for the quantity of items to create. - --unit <id> Use the specified unit as the "creator" of the generated item instead of the selected unit. - --unrestricted Don't restrict the material options to only those that are normally appropriate for the selected item type. - --startup Instead of showing the item creation interface, start monitoring reactions for a modded reaction with a code of DFHACK\WISH.
-When a reaction with that code is completed, show the item creation gui.
-This allows you to mod in "wands of wishing" that can let your adventurer make wishes for items.
+- -c, --count <num> Set the quantity of items to create instead of prompting for it. - -u, --unit <id> Use the specified unit as the "creator" of the generated item instead of the selected unit or the first citizen. - -f, --unrestricted Don't restrict the material options to only those that are normally appropriate for the selected item type. - --startup Instead of showing the item creation interface, start monitoring for a modded reaction with a code of DFHACK\WISH.
+When a reaction with that code is completed, show the item creation gui (with --count 1).
+This allows you to mod in "wands of wishing" that can let your adventurer make wishes for an item.

-5.6.336 gui/create-tree
+5.6.340 gui/create-tree